The Passover and Unleavened Bread

 The days - 14-21

-The Sabbaths of the feast were the first and last days of the feast.
+The Sabbaths of the feast were the first and last days of

 The Passover began on the evening of the 14th of Nissan.